Wire-Network/wire-sysio/docs/01_nodeos/03_plugins/index.md

 ## Overview

-Plugins extend the core functionality implemented in `nodeos`.
-Some plugins are mandatory, such as `chain_plugin`, `net_plugin`, and `producer_plugin`, which reflect the modular design of `nodeos`.
+Plugins extend the core functionality implemented in `nodeop`.
+Some plugins are mandatory, such as `chain_plugin`, `net_plugin`, and `producer_plugin`, which reflect the modular design of `nodeop`.
 The other plugins are optional as they provide nice to have features, but non-essential for the nodes operation.

 For information on specific plugins, just select from the list below: